 Some stone images of various Jain Tirthankaras are placed behind the main statue.

 Bahubali stands erect on the Kayotsarga posture.
 The statue has all the features of a Mahapurusha like elongated ears, long arms, three folds on the neck & curly hair.
 What makes it distinct from other Mahapurush iconography is the creepers and ant hills on his legs and arms.
 This is a feature that belongs solely to Gomateshwara.

-The oldest and the most famous Bahubali statue is at Shravanabelagola that was built in 981 CE.
+The oldest and the most famous Bahubali statue is at Shravanabelagola which was built in 981 CE.

 As we started walking back from Karkala Hill, we saw a lovely temple bang opposite it – just a small distance away.
 Surrounded by green trees on all sides, this absolutely symmetric structure with a small boundary wall going all around it – looked beautiful.

 We gathered that it is called so because of the four symmetrical sides.

 After soaking in the greenery from the hilltop, we decided to visit the Chaturmukha Basadi.
 It was afternoon and the Basadi was closed.
 We were told it opens for a very small time in the mornings and evenings.